Ley789/SimpleRayTracer/Thesis/thesis.md

 * The amount of rays.
 Consider an image with a resolution of 800 $\times$ 800, without counting the secondary rays, this lead to a total amount of 640.000 rays.
-Depending on the scene complexity the set of primary rays may only be small part compared to the set of all rays.
+Depending on the scene complexity the set of primary rays may only be a small part of all rays.

 * Scene complexity.
 Reducing the set of primitives for a ray with acceleration data structures is the most important optimization in ray tracing because